aspiramedia/pizza-battle/README.md

 - Simple area comparison based on:
   - Area
   - Quantity
+- Crust taken into account

 ## Upcoming

-- Crust taken into account
 - Pricing
 - Calories
 - Metric/Imperial
 - Better UI
 - Refactoring and organising.
 JS is currently a mess, especially the ouput messages.
 - SASS and use a bundler?
+- License